RyStreet/git-fund/README.md

 ```

   ## Usage
   Find unique projects that  you can help contribute to, donate to, or both!
-If you have a cool piece of code that needs help with funding then you can get fudning for it through GitFund.
+If you have a cool piece of code that needs help with funding then you can get funding for it through GitFund.

   ## Video
   https://user-images.githubusercontent.com/110701898/223893246-46b1d4a8-cb84-41e4-be10-c3e2b819d413.mp4